The blog

 Engineering LeadershipMay 2026 · 6m

-Grow Leaders, Not Just Headcount
+How to Grow Engineering Leaders, Not Just Headcount

 Scaling a team by hiring more bodies buys you headcount, not leverage.
 The durable move is to build leaders and make yourself replaceable.